rikuf2/basic-csharp/src/content/part1/exercises.md

 <Exercise title={'013 Print double'}>

-Create a program, that asks the user for a double.
-After user input, the program will print the double.
+Create a program, that asks the user for a `double`.
+After user input, the program will print the `double`.
 Example prints:

 ```console
 Give a number!